Automated Drone Image Analysis Tool

 Released – May 2019

-The color detection algorithm looks at each pixel in an image to determine if it is within a user-specified color range.
-Any sufficiently sized areas where all pixels are within the selected color range are flagged as “areas of interest” in the image.
+The “Color Range” algorithm looks at each pixel in an image to determine if it is within a user-specified color range.
+Any sufficiently sized (defined by the user) areas where all pixels are within the selected color range are flagged as “areas of interest” in the image.

 The color detection algorithm in ADIAT utilizes the inRange function in OpenCV.